airbnb/streamalert/docs/source/testing.rst

 *************
 Configuration
 *************
-To test a new rule, first create a new JSON file anywhere within the 'tests/integration/rules/' directory with the ``.json`` extension.
+To test a new rule, first create a new JSON file next to your rule file.
+The suggested convention is to use the same name as the rule you are testing, but you can choose any name you would like.
+This will help with organization, but you may also create test events to test your rules anywhere within the same top-level directory where your rules are stored.

-This file should contain the following structure:
+Each test event file should contain the following structure:

 .. code-block:: json

   [
     {
+      "data": {
+        "key_01": "value_01",
+        "key_02": "value_02"
+      },
-      "data": "Either a string, or JSON object", "description": "This test should trigger or not trigger an alert", "log": "The log name declared in a json file under the conf/schemas directory", "service": "The service sending the log - kinesis, s3, sns, or streamalert_app",
+      "description": "This test should trigger or not trigger an alert", "log": "The log name declared in a json file under the conf/schemas directory", "service": "The service sending the log - kinesis, s3, sns, or streamalert_app",